robric/wiki-contrail-controller/Dns.md

 3. Add or delete static DNS records here : Configure -> DNS -> Records
     * Remember that A and PTR records for VMs are added automatically in the corresponding virtual DNS servers)

+## Trouble Shooting

+Operational virtual DNS servers and the configured DNS records on the control node can be seen at: http://<control node ip>:8092/Snh_ShowVirtualDnsServers?

+DNS query and response traces can be seen on the compute node at: http://<compute node ip>:8085/Snh_SandeshTraceRequest?x=DnsBind